NirvanaMa/APAN5560_sps_genai/README.md

 You may choose any answer format; in this implementation, responses begin with:
-" Answer: That is a great question. "
-and end with:
-" Let me know if you have any other questions."
+" Answer: That is a great question. "  <Anwswers in the middle>  " Let me know if you have any other questions."

 Code for clone:
 ```bash